7.01 Drug-Free College PolicySee version history

 A. Drugs referred to under this policy include alcoholic beverages, all illegal drugs as defined in the NC Controlled Substance Examination Regulation Act, and misused legal drugs (both prescription and over-the-counter).

-The purpose of the Drug-Free College policy is to maintain a safe and productive teaching and learning environment and to be in compliance with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Communities Act, N.C.
+The purpose of the Drug-Free College policy is to maintain a safe and productive teaching and learning environment and to be in compliance with the Drug-Free Workplace Act of 1988, the Safe and Drug-Free Schools and Communities Act, N.C.
 Administrative Code Title 13, Chapter 20, and the NC Controlled Substance Examination Regulation Act.

 A. All students are expected to attend classes, labs, and College activities unhindered by drugs.